 2. Minify CSS, HTML & JavaScript Code

-Code “minification” is an important step to take to minimize page loading times.
+Code “minification” is an important step to take to minimise page loading times.
 This refers to looking through the code of the website, and removing any unnecessary or redundant data from the code.

 Minification also can involve stripping away spaces and other unnecessary formatting from your website’s code, which also helps improve page loading times.
 A lot of different tools exist to minify your code automatically.